whitemike889/VimeoNetworking/README.md

 To authenticate via code grant, your app launches a specific URL in Safari.
 The user signs up or logs in on Vimeo.com, and chooses which permissions to grant.
 Then, control is redirected back to your application where authentication completes.

-To prepare your application to receive this redirect, navigate to your app target settings > Info > URL Types.
+To prepare your application to receive this redirect, navigate to your app's target's settings > Info > URL Types.
 Add a new URL Type, and under url scheme enter `vimeo` followed by your client identifier (for example, if your client identifier is `1234`, enter `vimeo1234`).
-You also need to add this redirect URL to your app on the Vimeo API site.
-Under “App Callback URL”, add `vimeo{CLIENT_KEY}://auth` (for the example above, `vimeo1234://auth`).
+You also need to add this redirect URL to your app on the [Vimeo API](https://developer.vimeo.com/apps) site.
+Under “App Callback URL”, add `vimeo{CLIENT_IDENTIFIER}://auth` (for the example above, `vimeo1234://auth`).

 Now, in an appropriate place in your app, open the code grant authorization URL in Safari: